SecuriLock

-SecuriLock, also known as Passive Anti-Theft System (PATS), is Ford Motor Company's immobilizer technology.
-In 1996 the technology started showing up on select models of Ford, Lincoln, and Mercury vehicles.
-The keys have a radio frequency transponder embedded in the plastic head with a unique electronic identification code.
+SecuriLock, also known as Passive Anti-Theft System (PATS), is an immobilizer technology that Ford began using in select Ford, as well as Lincoln and Mercury models.
+Each key has a radio frequency transponder embedded in the plastic head with a unique electronic identification code.

-System
+Operation

-When the vehicle is started, the on-board computer sends out an RF signal which is picked up by the transponder in the key.
-The transponder then returns a unique RF signal to the vehicle's computer, giving it confirmation to start and continue to run.
-This all happens in less than a second.
-If the on-board computer does not receive the correct identification code certain components, such as the fuel pump and on some the starter, will remain disabled.
+When the a key is inserted and turned to start the vehicle, the on-board computer sends out an RF signal which is picked up by the transponder in the key.
+In less than one second, the transponder then returns a unique RF signal to the vehicle's computer, giving confirmation to start and continue to run.
+If the on-board computer does not receive the correct identification code, certain components, such as the fuel pump and the starter, will remain disabled.

 Replacement keys

-Replacement keys can be purchased through the dealer or a 3rd party.
-The key must be compatible with the vehicle.
-Before the key can be used to start the vehicle it must be programmed.
-Programming can be done by inserting the original key(s) as well as the new key into the ignition.
+Replacement keys, which can be purchased through the dealer or a 3rd party, must be compatible with the vehicle.
+Before the key can be used to start the vehicle it must be programmed by inserting the original key(s) as well as the new key into the ignition.

 With PATS I, programming of a new key can be done with just one working key.

 With PATS II, two working keys are required for reprogramming.
 This helped ensure that only the owner of the vehicle can make duplicate keys.
 If a second working key is not available programming will need to be performed by the dealer.